Dis-moi qui tuer

-Dis-moi qui tuer (English title: Tell Me Whom to Kill) is a 1965 French drama film directed by Étienne Périer.
+Dis-moi qui tuer (English title: Tell Me Whom to Kill) is a 1965 French drama mystery film directed by Étienne Périer.
 The screenplay was written by Maurice Fabre and Didier Goulard, based on a novel by Henri Lapierre.
 The film stars Michèle Morgan and Paul Hubschmid.

 Plot

 A couple of children come across evidence of a Nazi treasure in an old hotel.